MASS syndrome

 Other possible symptoms are mitral valve prolapse, a large aortic root diameter, and myopia.
 The skeletal features found in MASS syndrome include curvature of the spine (scoliosis), chest wall deformities, and joint hypermobility.

 MASS syndrome and Marfan syndrome are overlapping connective tissue disorders.
 Both can be caused by mutations in the gene encoding a protein called fibrillin.
 These conditions share many of the same signs and symptoms including long limbs and fingers, chest wall abnormalities (indented chest bone or protruding chest bone), flat feet, scoliosis, mitral valve prolapse, loose or hypextensible joints, highly arched roof of the mouth, and mild dilatation of the aortic root.
-Unlike in Marfan syndrome, aneurysm is not present.
+Unlike in Marfan syndrome, aneurysm does not develop.

 Individuals with MASS syndrome do not have progressive aortic enlargement or lens dislocation, while people with Marfan syndrome do.
 Skin involvement in MASS syndrome is typically limited to stretch marks (striae distensae).
-Also, the skeletal symptoms of MASS syndrome are generally mild.
+Also, the skeletal manifestations of MASS syndrome are generally mild.